 - 1/3 cup tomato sauce

 - 1 teaspoon Worcestershire sauce

 Pearl barley is a versatile whole grain that is easy to add to many recipes.
-Try to make our No-Stir Barley Rissotto for dinner tonight!
+Try to make our Barley and Mushroom No-Stir Rissotto for dinner tonight!

 - Place barley, water in a saucepan and bring to boil.
 Reduce to low heat and let simmer for approximately 20 – 25 minutes.
 Barley is cooked when it is soft and chewy.

 - Cut approximately 1/4″ off the bottom of the cabbage head and place the whole head of cabbage in boiling water.
 Boil about 2 minutes.
 Remove from heat and let cool.
 Peel off the softened leaves.

 - Brown pork and onion in a saucepan.
 Add garlic, dill weed, parsley.
 Remove from heat and add to a large mixing bowl.

 - Add barley, diced tomatoes, 1/3 cup of tomato/pasta sauce, salt & pepper to mixing bowl.
 Stir in egg.